riley-wilson/rw_blog/_posts/2022-12-15-Party-seeking.md

 **Evan**: That's rough, man.
 I've tried something similar and got ghosted, too.
 I thought college was all about alcohol, but people care way less about it than I thought.

 *Enter [McLovin](https://www.slashfilm.com/img/gallery/jonah-hill-pushed-back-hard-on-casting-christopher-mintz-plasse-in-superbad/l-intro-1660778889.jpg).
 Since high school he's grown six inches, bought contacts, and picked up a gym membership.
-Where he was once a dweeby toothpick, McLovin has developed into a handsome pestle.*
+Where he was once a toothpick, McLovin has developed into a handsome pestle.*

 **McLovin**: You two are losers.